autogluon/autogluon/docs/tutorials/multimodal/object_detection/finetune/detection_high_performance_finetune_coco.md

 better_predictor.evaluate(test_path)
 ```

-Under this high performance finetune setting, it took a long time to train but reached `mAP50 = 0.718`!
+Under this high performance finetune setting, it took a long time to train but reached `mAP = 0.450, mAP50 = 0.718`!
 For how to finetune faster,
 see :ref:`sec_automm_detection_fast_ft_coco`, where we finetuned a YOLOv3 model with lower
 performance but much faster.